 - These equipment must be placed in quarters, free of air currents, and restricted access.
 There is usually a previous locker room where the staff is placed the robe and other garments.

-- The staff that will work in the bell should wear clean clothes.
+- The staff that will work in the hoods should wear clean clothes.
 Long sleeve robes are recommended with closed fists, hats and covers.
 Depending on the task to perform, the use of gloves may be required (without talc).
 In other cases, the use of sterile special uniforms is required.

 - Unidirectional air flow can be disturbed by air currents caused by sudden movements made inside, by walking rapidly in front of it or by teams that may produce them, for which it is recommended not to introduce and draw their hands during the realization of work And move them slowly inside.